vidaaudrey/016-CustomTransitions/README.md

 ![Swift Snapshot](https://github.com/vidaaudrey/016-CustomTransitions/blob/master/_snapshot/snapshot1.png)

-**Known issues**:
+**Known Issues**:
-*Folding does not perform exactly right.
+Folding does not perform exactly right.
 It may due to the computing time difference.
 I haven't been able to find the solution yet.

 **Links**:
 Inspired by an article from [AppCoda.com](http://www.appcoda.com/custom-view-controller-transitions-tutorial/)